-As an example, consider the GenBank flat file releases from the NCBI FTP site, ftp://ftp.ncbi. nih.gov/genbank/, which are gzip compressed GenBank files.
-As of GenBank release 182, there are 16 files making up the viral sequences, gbvrl1.seq, ..., gbvrl16.seq, containing in total almost one million records.
-You can index them like this:
+As an example, consider the GenBank flat file releases from the NCBI FTP site, ftp://ftp.ncbi.nih.gov/genbank/, which are gzip compressed GenBank files.

+As of GenBank release 210, there are 38 files making up the viral sequences, gbvrll.seq, ..., gbvrl38.seq, taking about 8GB on disk once decompressed, and containing in total nearly two million records.